yassun/rails-docker-boilerplate/README.md

 # rails-docker-boilerplate

-This is a Ruby on Rails / Docker boilerplate app.
+This is a `Ruby on Rails / Docker / Github Action` boilerplate app.

 ## Features
 - Docker Compose